zehreken/zehreken.github.io/_posts/2016-11-07-performance-comparison_ecs.markdown

 * [EntityX (C++)](https://github.com/alecthomas/entityx)
 * [Anax (C++)](https://github.com/miguelmartin75/anax)

 Since Entitas is the most popular one and we use Unity as our engine, we have decided to use Entitas.
-I have decided to create a simple project that we can test the performance of several development approaches.
+I have decided to create a simple project that to test the performance of several development approaches.
 Unity, at its core is also an entity-component based engine.
 The most advised programming approach with Unity is writing simple MonoBehaviours and attaching them to GameObjects, either through the editor or using the generic AddComponent method.
 But is there anything wrong with this approach?
 Yes, it is slow.
 And to make my point, I have compared 4 different development approaches in the project.

 1. Using simple and small scripts which extend MonoBehavoiur.
 2. Using a single script which also extends MonoBehavior that has all the data and logic in it.
 3. Using Entitas. (version 0.35.0)
-4. Using plain OOD and [Update Method Pattern](http://gameprogrammingpatterns.com/update-method.html) which I used to use before Entitas.
+4. Using plain Object Oriented Development and [Update Method Pattern](http://gameprogrammingpatterns.com/update-method.html) which I used to use before Entitas.

 The test project is a simple project.
 The program creates 5000 cubes and all of the cubes run these two simple logic;

 Move
-{% highlight c linenos %}
+{% highlight ruby linenos %}
 void Update()
 {
 	_transform.Translate(_xVel * Time.deltaTime, _yVel * Time.deltaTime, _zVel * Time.deltaTime, Space.World);